MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 \end{cases}
 $$

-> claim ""
+{% block claim %}
-> For bipartite graphs, any extreme point to the vertex cover LP is integral.
+For bipartite graphs, any extreme point to the vertex cover LP is integral.
+{% endblock %}

 We'll prove this by contradiction.
 Let $x^\*$ be an extreme point, and $V_f = \set{v : 0 < x_v^\* < 1}$ be the vertices with fractional values in $x^\*$.
 Suppose toward contradiction that $V_f \ne \emptyset$.